Press Release May 9, 2019

 "Voters want information from independent, unbiased sources; and we know from past experience that this free, nonpartisan voter guide is a highly-valued resource for Maine voters," said Jill Ward, President of the League of Women Voters of Maine Education Fund.
 "We are so pleased to expand access to this resource for the primary election this year, including supplemental information for Portland voters in a special edition.
 For the first time we are also translating the guide into Somali and Arabic to give some of our newest voters the opportunity to use and share the guide so that all our citizens have the information they need to exercise their right to vote."

 The League is distributing 30,000 paper guides to libraries, adult education centers, social service agencies, colleges, and high schools across the State.
-The guide is posted on the LWVME website and can be downloaded at http://www.lwvme.org.
-Copies can be requested by emailing email@example.com or calling 207-622-0256 Ext 2.
+The guide is posted on the LWVME website and can be downloaded at https://www.lwvme.org.
+Copies can be requested by emailing firstname.lastname@example.org or calling (207) 622-0256.